Glenn O'Brien: Life and career

-In 1980, he wrote the screenplay (which he also co-produced with Patrick Montgomery) for a film to be called New York Beat, starring Jean-Michel Basquiat It was released in 2000 as "Downtown 81", with post-production managed by O'Brien and Maripol.

-In June 1980, O'Brien's article Graffiti '80: The State of the Outlaw Art" was published in High Times magazine.
+In 1980, he wrote the screenplay (which he also co-produced with Patrick Montgomery) for a film to be called New York Beat, starring Jean-Michel Basquiat It was released in 2000 as Downtown 81, with post-production managed by O'Brien and Maripol.
+In June 1980, O'Brien's article "Graffiti '80: The State of the Outlaw Art" was published in High Times magazine.
 It was the first major survey of the burgeoning graffiti art scene, which featured Basquiat, Fab 5 Freddy and Lee Quiñones.
+O'Brien has a cameo appearance as an art dealer in the hip-hop film Wild Style.

 After leaving TV Party, in addition to continuing his writing career, he attempted a stint as a stand-up comedian, and was a contributing editor of Allure, Harper's Bazaar, and Creative Director of advertising at Barneys New York.
 For 10 years, he wrote a monthly column for Artforum magazine.
 O'Brien edited Madonna's 1992 Sex book.
 He had been introduced to Madonna a decade prior through her relationship with Basquiat.
 He also worked with her on The Girlie Show World Tour book in 1993.

 In January 2008, he was named editorial director of Brant Publications, which includes Interview Magazine as well as Art in America and Antiques.
-In June 2009 it was announced that he had left his position with Brant Publications.
+In June 2009, it was announced that he had left his position with Brant Publications.

-He lent his collection of early Basquiat works to various exhibitions, including Deitch Projects, and is a co-author of a major volume on the artist.
+He lent his collection of early Basquiat works to various exhibitions, including Deitch Projects, and co-authored a major volume on the artist.

+Death

 O'Brien died of complications from pneumonia in Manhattan on April 7, 2017, at the age of 70.
-Madonna called O'Brien "an amazing soul and a creative genius" in a statement on Twitter.
+Following the news of his death, Madonna called O'Brien "an amazing soul and a creative genius" in a statement on Twitter.

+Personal life

+O'Brien's first wife, Judy, went by the name Jude Jade as a reference to the Beatles song "Hey Jude."
+She was an intern at Interview magazine while O'Brien was an editor.
+They had a son, Terence O'Brien Pincus.
+His second marriage was to artist and designer Barbara Egan.
+In 1999, O'Brien married his third wife, publicist Gina Nanni.
+The couple had a son, Oscar Lucien O'Brien.